mspnp/cloud-design-patterns/leader-election/Readme.md

 ### Running with Azure Storage account

-Using the Azure portal, create a new Azure Storage account, or us an existing account.
+Using the Azure portal, create a new Azure Storage account, or use an existing account.

 The sample defaults to use a container named `leases`.
 If you are utilizing an existing storage account, be certain that this container is not already in use.